ThatXliner/acts-project/README.md

 # Acts Project

+## What is it?
-A project about the Book of Acts from the Bible.
+A quick summary of the Book of Acts in the Bible, and it summarizes it through a scrolling website.

-If you see nothing meaningful on this page, then that's probably because there is nothing meaningful.

-Yet.
+## Powered by:
+GSAP (Scrolltrigger) and Vite